ooichianni/Intel_SD_Training/Readme_sd_training.md

 In order to make sure our silicon can be function in all possible conditions
 we need to factor in all variation when we design circuit, so our library will be charaterize to model this variations

-(iii) .lib is buckect of all std cell that avaiable
+2. .lib is buckect of all std cell that avaiable
 Containing different flavours of different cell & different flavours of same cell with different number of inputs
 <img width="600" alt="lab2b" src="https://user-images.githubusercontent.com/118953915/205820406-e6b086cf-35ce-406f-bc61-35f58de851bb.PNG">
 and each of them have different features, can open equivalent verilog model to see the details of gates by using command ":vsp ../my_lib/verilog_model/sky130_fd_sc_hd.v"